 CBD does not require a drug screening at this time; however, every student must be aware that almost every clinical/externship site requires a drug screening test before starting a clinical experience at their clinic/facility.
-Exemption: Surgical Technology program requires all students to take a drug screening test prior to beginning of clinical rotation.
+Exemption: The Surgical Technology and Diagnostic Medical Sonography programs require all students to take a drug screening test prior to beginning of clinical rotation.
 The drug screening is to be completed during the module directly preceding the clinical/externship portion of the program by the student at any clinic of their choice.
 The cost is the responsibility of the individual student.
 The results are to be returned to the Clinical Coordinator in preparation for clinical experience.
 The decision to move forward in case of Positive drug screening is up to each individual clinic.
 Students may retake a drug screening test if there is enough time before a start of clinical experience.
 Positive drug screening may prevent a student from going to clinical site, which will result in removal from the program.